Posted on 19 June 2019

 Brand-Specific Conjoint was utilised to understand benefits that maximises share of preference for Ingredients Co. customers.

 In summary, by utilsing the different angles of the three modules Ingredients Co. were able to identify the most valuable ingredients.
-Also, they were able to map the benefits and problems to ingredients, helping their insights manager succesfully answer their research questions.
+Also, they were able to map the benefits and problems to ingredients, helping their insights manager successfully answer their research questions.